bmrinal/cloud-auth/README.md

 - Pull out user profiles
 - Create sub users (Maintain hierarchy of users)
 - User Roles and permissions
+- Create full user profiles using a simple json
+- Update credentials

 All this out of the box, on your own machine or in a hosted env - upto you!